polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 One aspect of building trust is being transparent about your validator infrastructure.
-If nominators know that you are running a tight ship that is focused on security, they are more likely to trust you compared to those that do not disclose their infrastructure.
+If nominators know that you are running a tight ship that is focused on security, they are more likely to trust you compared to those that don't disclose their infrastructure.

 Some factors of architecture to highlight might include:

 #### Servers

 Outlining how a validator runs its servers helps nominators understand how diversified a validator is.
-Does the Validator run in the cloud, on dedicated machines, in a co-located datacenter, or in a home residential setup?
+Does the Validator run in the cloud, on dedicated machines, in a co-located data center, or in a home residential setup?
 Do they run multiple nodes on the same machine?
 If every validator is hosted in AWS, there is a risk of potential outages that cause large amounts of nodes to go offline.
 Nominators may want to choose validators that have thoroughly diversified the providers they use or